A Master Planned Community in Durango, Colorado

-681 acres of trails, parks, sustainable homes, and small-town community — just minutes from historic downtown Durango, Colorado.
-Whether you're buying or selling, get expert guidance from a local agent who knows Three Springs inside and out.
+Find your home in Three Springs, 681 acres of trails, parks, and sustainable homes east of historic downtown Durango along US Highway 160.
+Whether you are buying or selling, get guidance from a local agent who knows Three Springs.

 $707K